-When I was in the eight grade, I was head over heels for a guy.
+When I was in the eighth grade, I was head over heels for a guy.
 Let’s call him Relad.
 Relad and I weren’t in the same classes, so the only time I could see him is when we would pass each other in the hallways.

 I looked forward to those times so much, I eventually memorized his schedule so I would know when exactly we would pass each other.
 (Not my finest moment.)